 I was selling their art at craft fairs, and give them their share of money.
 The youngest is not interested at all, he spends time on the computer.”

 His workshop is warm and smells like green wood.
 “I work on my spoons during winter.
-When spring comes, I give them a smooth finish and sell them at craft fairs in Bucharest, held at the Museum Of The Romanian Peasant.”
+When spring comes, I give them a smooth finish and sell them at craft fairs.”

 Mr Avram creates utilitarian objects, which are appreciated just as much for their beauty.
 Large wooden spoons, with beautiful knots carved on the handle, and hanging hole designs.

 They can be used in food preparation, to stir and toss ingredients in rustic kitchens, sheepfolds, and look great hung on the wall when not in use.